 At a base level, any investment represents a determination that the underlying economics of an asset will do well.
 Different assets perform differently in the same economic conditions.
 Diversification by industry and size is useful for an investor looking to limit their exposure to a certain industry.
 Broad industry sectors include cyclical (financial services and real estate), defensive (healthcare and utilities) and sensitive sectors (energy and industrials).
 This form of diversification adds an additional layer of risk reduction to an investor’s portfolio.

 Geo-political and geographical risks are becoming increasingly important considerations for investors when analysing the riskiness of their portfolio.
 Blackrock, the largest global asset manager, is undergoing a significant revamp of its investment strategy to make sustainability the “new standard for investing”.
 This highlights both the increasing need for socially responsible investing and also the recognition that climate change poses a real risk to long-term economic viability of investment portfolios.
 For investors, having investments in various parts of the world reduces risks of unpredictable natural disasters or an adverse change in the political environment severely impacting their portfolio.

 5. Income profile diversification

-All investments will fall on an income-capital gains continuum and an investor should pick a balance of income producing and growth assets in their portfolio suited to their underlying wealth objectives.
-It is typical to observe that as an investor matures, their investment horizon shortens and the requirement of income producing assets increases as they approach retirement.
-For example an investor who typically invests in risker residential apartment developments may choose instead to invest in stable yielding, passive industrial properties that can supplement their retirement income.
+All investments will fall on an income-capital gains continuum.
+An investor should pick a balance of income-producing and growth assets in their portfolio suited to their underlying wealth objectives.
+It is typical to observe that as an investor matures, their investment horizon shortens, and the requirement of income-producing assets increases as they approach retirement.
+For example, an investor who typically invests in risker residential apartment developments may choose instead to invest in stable yielding, passive industrial properties that can supplement their retirement income.

 Investment diversification as an ongoing process